LoRa Modulation for Split Learning: Communication design for SL

 Motivated by our previous work \cite{mar23_3}, we choose to modulate $z_1[m]$ in frequency as

 for $n=0,\dots,N-1$, where $A_c$ is the amplitude of the carrier and $\overline{\mathbf{z}}_1[m]$ is a quantized version of $\mathbf{z}_1[m]$ to the nearest integer.
-We assume that $A_c$ contains the $\sqrt{2/N}$ term to normalize the power of the waveform.
+The $\sqrt{2/N}$ term is used to normalize the transmitted power.
 Notice that the waveform in \eqref{eq:modulation_v1} corresponds to the cosine in \eqref{eq:cosine_definition} for $i=1$ and with a discrete time index $n$.
 Therefore, this modulation is an $M$-ary Frequency Shift Keying ($M$-FSK), the one used in LoRa, but implementing the DCT and not the Discrete Fourier Transform (DFT) basis.
+LoRa is widely deployed in current wireless sensor networks \cite{Chi19}.
 From a computing perspective, this waveform already provides the cosine nature that the receiver will use to implement the non-linearities in \eqref{eq:non_linearity_neuron}.
 Nonetheless, the modulation is also advantageous from the communication side.
 Since the waveforms in \eqref{eq:modulation_v1} correspond to the DCT, the demodulator computes the inverse DCT, and recovers a peak located at the corresponding frequency.
-The quantization step allows to recover exactly one peak in the demodulation, with an associated error probability of
+The quantization at the transmitter allows to recover exactly one peak in the demodulation phase, with an associated error probability of

-As the amplitude does not carry information, the system is blind and no channel state information (CSI) is needed.
-While quantization noise is generated, it is easily controlled by the number of samples $N$ and allows to implement a digital modulation.
-Notice that \eqref{eq:modulation_v1} is no more than the Long Range (LoRa) modulation, which is widely deployed in current wireless sensor networks \cite{Chi19}.
+As the amplitude does not carry information, the system is blind and no CSI is needed.
+On the other hand, the quantization noise is easily controlled by the number of samples $N$ and allows to implement a digital demodulation, which simplifies the demodulation phase with respect to a full analog scheme.

-Overall, the splitting we propose keeps a low computational load at the transmitter because only linear combinations are performed, and a low communication burden as this requires simple hardware (an analog-to-digital converter and a frequency modulator) and no CSI.
+Overall, the proposed split keeps a low computational load at the transmitter because only linear combinations are performed, and a low communication burden as this requires simple hardware (an analog-to-digital converter and a frequency modulator) and no CSI.